 8. Oral Herpes

-	Kids aged one to three who carry the simplex virus sometimes develop a condition called herpes gingivostomatitis, wherein the gums swell and reveal small blisters of their own.
-The child may run a fever, feel irritable and become tired more easily.
-A few days after symptoms appear on the gums, ulcers usually appear around the mouth.
-After these symptoms disappear, the virus stays in the body, but stress, trauma, sunlight and cold can cause it to flare up.
+Oral herpes looks different in children.
+Children aged one to four who carry the simplex virus sometimes develop a condition called herpes gingivostomatitis.
+Symptoms include swollen gums and small blisters.
+The child may develop a fever, feel irritable, and tired.
+A few days after the small blisters appear on the gums, ulcers usually appear around the mouth.
+These blisters and ulcers heal themselves, just like sores in adults.
+The virus stays dormant most of the time, but stress, trauma, sunlight, and the common cold can cause symptoms to reappear.

 These infections may seem scary, but many people get one or the other throughout their lives.
 Knowing the common signs and symptoms of mouth infections can help you recognize and seek treatment if necessary.
 Still a bit unsure?
 Consult your dentist!

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.